 by Deborah Yao

-He will offer tech companies a ‘digital lend-lease’ akin to what sped up arms and aid to Europe in World War II.
+He offered tech companies a ‘digital lend-lease,’ akin to what sped up arms and aid to Europe in World War II.

-At the AI Summit London 2022, in coordination with other tech events, Zelensky offered a digital ‘lend lease,’ a concept that accelerated aid to Europe during World War II.
+At the AI Summit London 2022, in coordination with other tech events, Zelensky offered a ‘digital lend-lease,’ a technological version of a program that accelerated aid to Europe during World War II.
 He asked for financial and technological resources for the reconstruction of his country.
 He said digital transformation will be central to the rebuilding of Ukraine.

-More details about the digital lend-lease will be released at the Ukraine Recovery Conference in Lugano, Switzerland from July 4 to 5.
-In May, President Biden signed into law the Ukraine Democracy Defense Lend-Lease Act, which lets the U.S. speed up its transfer of arms and aid to Ukraine to be repaid later.
+In May, President Biden signed into law the Ukraine Democracy Defense Lend-Lease Act, which lets the U.S. speed up its transfer of arms and aid to Ukraine to be returned and repaid later.
 This keeps the giver country neutral in the war.

 “Everyone will be able to contribute to development of digital infrastructure the way you like,” Zelensky said.
 The world will help in “building a new history together, building a new Ukraine together -- free, brave and digital.”